shksa/Yeezy/readme.md

 - **They make it possible to have one line consisting only of an expression.**
 - **So this type of statement should be represented as it's own type of node in the AST.**

+## Making AST
+- **Tokens -> AST**
+- Tokens are parsed into nodes in AST.
+- A statement consists of a set of tokens, parser identifies the type of statement by looking at the first token in the statement and and then builds the AST for that statement.
+- Tokens are parsed into their corresponding nodes and put in the AST.

 ## Parsing expressions
 - **Top-Down Operator Precedence Parsing or Pratt parsing**